 If you’re looking to create a digital magazine that looks and feels like a print edition, animations might not be the way to go.
 In this case, you may be better of sticking to the static format and focusing on strong images for engagement.

-If you’re creating a catalog for luxury products, on the other hand, it can be a nice touch to have product images fade in and slide from one direction and description text from another.
+If you’re using a catalog maker to create a catalog for luxury products, on the other hand, it can be a nice touch to have product images fade in and slide from one direction and description text from another.
 It all depends on the type of publication you’re trying to create and the stylistic ideas your reader will associate with them.

-So, as you can see from the points we’ve looked at today, anyone really can put custom jQuery animations into their HTML5 flipbooks.
+So, as you can see from the points we’ve looked at today, anyone really can put custom jQuery animations into their flipping book HTML5.
 There’s nothing technical about it with the right software on board.
 What’s more challenging is finding the right balance between creativity and minimalism to get the most out of subtle animation effects.